 Certain actions that you perform on your Mac will cause macOS Big Sur default apps to open.
 For example, clicking a document may open Pages.
 But what if you want Microsoft Word to open instead?
-You can also set your default web browser and email reader, meaning your best Mac can open your favorite apps with ease.
+You can also set your default web browser and email reader, meaning your best Mac can easily open your favorite apps.
 Here's how to set default apps on Mac!

 How to change the default Mac app for specific file types

 - Right-click on a file that uses the file type you'd like to change the default for.
 For example, one with a .jpg extension (a photo).